chorman0773/CXX-Papers/std_error_function.md

 ## II.
 Introduction

 Neither the standard library nor the core language provides a method for a constant expression to report an error.
-This proposal allows constant expressions to do so, without complicating implementations.
+ This proposal allows manifestly constant evaluated expressions to do so, without complicating implementations.

 ## III.
 Motivation and Scope